squinkylabs/SqHarmony/docs/harmony.md

 ## Using in "other" modes

 All the voice leading rules that Harmony knows are from Major keys.
-Although Harmony will happily apply these rules to other modes, some are not legit "rule" in other keys.
+Although Harmony will happily apply these rules to other modes, some are not legit "rules" in other keys.
 Here are some simple examples:

 In a major key, the leading tone (major 7) really wants to "resolve" to the tonic.
 Harmony knows this.
 But in a minor key Harmony will try just as hard to resolve a minor 7th up to the tonic.
 Which is fine, but not as necessary.
 That is why musicians invented the melodic minor scale.
 Harmony does not understand the melodic minor.